Guides

 • SIRT1: Activates PGC-1α (mitochondrial biogenesis), suppresses NF-κB (inflammation), regulates circadian clock genes

-• SIRT3: Primary mitochondrial sirtuin; deacetylates and activates oxidative phosphorylation complexes
+• SIRT3: The primary mitochondrial sirtuin; activates oxidative phosphorylation machinery

 • SIRT6: DNA repair, telomere maintenance, glucose metabolism regulation